Ankr-network/ankr-docs/pages/automation/manage-tasks.md

    <img src="/docs/automation/click-funds.jpg" alt="Click Funds" class="responsive-pic" width="800" />
 3. Enter an amount in the deposit field and click **Deposit**.
    <img src="/docs/automation/click-deposit.jpg" alt="Click Deposit" class="responsive-pic" width="500" />
-4. Confirm the funding transaction in MetaMask.
+4. Confirm the deposit transaction in MetaMask.

 ## Pause or activate Tasks
 Each task can be paused for a time and activated.